WesleyAldridge/Boggle/README.md

 #### Requirements:
 - A 4 × 4 square grid.
 - 16 cubes with different letters printed on each of their faces.
-In this 2D implementation, only the top face of each cube is visible, however the "Shuffle Cubes" button works as normal.
+In this 2D implementation, only the top face of each cube is visible, however the "Shake Dice" button works as normal.
 - A 3 minute timer.

 #### How to play: